faraabin/chrono/MISRA.md

 - This rule states that the character sequences /* an d // shall not be used within a comment.
   In the comment section of the chrono.c file, there are some explanations and code snippets for users to get started.
-This rule is violated to be able to generate a user manual within the file.
+This intentional breach of the rule enables the in-file generation of a user manual for ease of reference.

 #### Rule 15.5